Regenerative Economics

 Finally, the Topic looks forward, exploring how global exchanges could be redesigned to support fairness, resilience, and ecological stability, through changes in trade, finance, rules, cooperation, and people-powered action.
 By the end of Topic 7, you should understand global exchange as a set of connections that link your daily life to the wellbeing of people and the planet worldwide, and that can be reshaped to support a more regenerative future.

 7.1 What are global exchanges?
+Part I

 7.1.1 Global exchange as a system

-7.1.2 A short history of global exchanges
+7.1.2 History of global exchanges

 7.1.3 What moves across borders?

-7.2.2 Currency exchanges
+7.2.2 Currency exchange

 7.2.3 Economic integration